 This is an examination of Reverse Speech from a volunteer participant at David Oates’ seminar in 2017.
 The participant produced between 2 and 3 minutes of (FS) language.
-I have documented examples of what appear to be language.
+I have documented examples of what appear to be language, but whether it is or not is open to debate.
+Some of it may be coincidental.
 Some words are clearer than others.

 There are a number of issues in identifying language.
 First of all, you have to be able to recognise what is actually said.
 If there is any audio quality issues, it becomes harder to identify, often resulting in a wide range of examples from different listeners.
 Noise, whether it is background or technical noise can result in masking of phonemes.
 In this audio there is some noise occurring.

 In addition, all too often, what people consider to be ‘all there’, is actually not all there.
 There is some there – such as a certain number of acceptable phonemes, syllables etc – and the rest is projected into.
 That said, in normal speech one can record and listen to sections and the phonemes belonging to the words said are not all evident.
 We combine internalised grammar and context to understand what is said.

 Secondly, when it comes to Reverse Speech, even if the reversal is (reasonably) phonemically and prosodically appropriate, it does not mean that it is language.
 In all the billions of words that are spoken each day in the world, if you reverse sections, there will be what sounds like language occurring.
 That does not make it language.
 Shorter reversals are more likely to be coincidental than long(er) reversals.
 Furthermore, we humans are quite adept at putting some kind of interpretation into something, valid or not.
 If Reverse Speech is genuine, it is only the longer reversals that are linguistically reasonable that will influence a broader group of people.

 In the reversals below, I do not claim that everything is there linguistically as some of it is ambiguous, and I do not claim that everything is genuine as speech reversals.